 Samantha has 20 years experience at her disposal to empathize with those she reaches out to in her writing and speaking.
 Like many men and women still suffering in silence, Samantha has been a victim of sexual assault, intimately knows the battle with PTSD, has struggled with alcohol abuse, self-harm and more.
 Nothing she's faced, however, compares with the power of Jesus Christ in her life.

 Originally from Spokane, Washington, Samantha achieved her bachelor's degree in Human Development as well as her certification to teach English as a second language through Cambridge in 2015.
+Curerntly she is working on her Master's in Divinity and enjoys serving in a variety of ministries with women and youth.
 She's lived abroad in Japan and in the Middle East but calls the Pacific Northwest home.